Pasadena Student Loan Attorney

 If you have a private student loan, your options are much more limited.
 Private student loan lenders typically do not offer forgiveness.
 You may be able to refinance the loan to get a lower interest payment or extend the term of the loan to reduce the payment amount.

 Typically, student loans cannot be discharged in bankruptcy.
 However, in cases of extreme hardship, the bankruptcy court may permit the discharge of some student loans.
 If you would like our Pasadena student loan attorney to evaluate your situation to see if you may qualify to discharge your student loans in bankruptcy, call us now.
 The consultation is free.

 What can a Pasadena student loan attorney do for you?

 If you are falling behind on your student loans or you are already in default, you will need a Pasadena student loan attorney on your side.
-You will need a student loan attorney to fight off the legal problems that come along with a student loan default.
+You will need an experienced student loan attorney to fight off the legal problems that come along with a student loan default.
 These may include lawsuits, collection actions, and creditor harassment.
 A student loan attorney will also deal with government agencies and student loan servicers and they can often negotiate an arrangement that is more favorable to you.
 Even if your student loans do not qualify for forgiveness or other types of relief, bankruptcy may give you the breathing room you need to deal with your student loans.